 Yes, I already have contact with both new customers who need plan - and product advice, as well as existing customers and also some of "my" FREE DEVs.
 There are definitely differences in contact and communication.
 I worked in other industries before (5 star hotels, BMW event marketing, language learning software), so the clientele was definitely different.
 Just like in my previous job in Sales & Business Development in a freshly founded European IT start-up, where I was mainly in contact with CTOs from larger companies.

-The interaction there is once again a bit more ... formal.
-I find the contact with our customers, agencies and freelancers very uncomplicated and refreshing.
-Open and expressive in the sense that in almost every phone call I get exuberant feedback on RAIDBOXES, our product and even on the consulting.
+The interaction there is once again a little more ... formal.
+I find the contact with our clients, agencies and freelancers very uncomplicated and refreshing.
+Open and expressive in the sense that in almost every phone call I get exuberant feedback on Raidboxes, our product and even on the consultation.
 In addition, even in short conversations, people like to brainstorm together quickly; overall, communication is more dynamic than in other industries.
 That's a great start!

 It is simply wonderful!
-At the same time, it's exactly what I wanted and even better than I would have imagined 🙂 At RAIDBOXES , despite being a medium-sized company, the start-up spirit still prevails, while at the same time the company is very well organized, structured and everyone gives 110 percent performance.
+At the same time, it's exactly what I wanted and even better than I would have imagined 🙂 At Raidboxes , despite being a medium-sized company, the start-up spirit still prevails, and at the same time the company is very well organised, structured and everyone gives 110 per cent.
 In addition, you get everything you need to work productively and healthily.

 I am a very social person.
-The contacts you have in your working life - be it customers, be it the team - make a lot of difference and influence me.
+The contacts one has in working life - be it customers, be it the team - make a lot of difference and influence me.
 Here I have the feeling for the first time that I can "arrive" in this respect.
-The team is very colorful.
-At the same time, the common thread, according to my impression so far, is that each individual fits in with the values and the basic idea of RAIDBOXES .
-All the people I have met so far are very warm, simply great!
+The team is very colourful.
+At the same time, the common thread, according to my impression so far, is that every single person fits in with the values and the fundamental idea of Raidboxes .
+Everyone I have met so far is very warm, simply great!

-The values that RAIDBOXES represents are actually lived internally.
-Everyone is very open and friendly, and I get immediate help with any questions.
+The values that Raidboxes represents are actually lived internally.
+Everyone is very open and friendly, and they help me immediately if I have any questions.
 For the first time, I have the feeling that I am not "at work" but "working with friends".
-It's a small but far-reaching difference.
+That is a small but far-reaching difference.
 And it makes many things more productive and efficient.

 You work remotely, from near Hamburg.
 How do you cope with working from home?